Josh Bowden

-Josh Bowden (born 14 January 1992) is an English rugby league footballer who plays as a or for Doncaster RLFC in the RFL Championship.
+Josh Bowden (born 14 January 1992) is an English rugby league footballer who last played as a or for Doncaster RLFC in the RFL Championship.
+Has recently signed for the Hull Knights for 1 1/2 pints a game where he will look to reignite his career.

 He has previously played for Hull F.C. in the Super League, and spent time on loan Hull at the York City Knights and Doncaster in the Championship.

 Background

 Bowden was born in Beverley, Humberside, England.

 Playing career

 Hull FC

 He played in the 2016 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 He played in the 2017 Challenge Cup Final victory over the Wigan Warriors at Wembley Stadium.

 Bowden played 18 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan as they almost reached the grand final.

 Wakefield Trinity

-Bowden signed for Wakefield Trinity part way through the 2022 season on a two-year deal.
-Bowden has stated he wants to help the famous little Yorkshire club to climb the Betfred Super League and become a fierce competitive side.

-Bowden played 16 matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.
+Bowden signed for Wakefield Trinity partway through the 2022 season on a two-year deal.
+He played 16 matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship, which ended their 24-year stay in the top flight.